The information below is current as of May 2021.

 For queries relating to returning to campus or any of the above requirements and information, please do get in touch with Matt Lougher, our Departmental Safety and Facilities Manager, or Emma Grant, our Departmental Manager.

-For queries relating specifically to our Facilities, please contact Steve Etienne (Cleanroom), Richard Thorogate (AFM, MPMS, PPMS) or the laboratory manager of the specific facilities you wish to access.
+For queries relating specifically to our Facilities, please see the Cleanroom page, or contact Richard Thorogate (AFM, MPMS, PPMS) or the laboratory manager of the specific facilities you wish to access.

 Forgotten UCL Log-On Credentials